89jobrien/examples/README.md

 # Examples

+## 1. Flowcharts

-## 1. AI Project Lifecycle
+### Example 1: AI Project Workflow

-This diagram provides a simplified overview of the end-to-end process for an AI project, from initial concept to deployment and maintenance.
+Simplified overview of the end-to-end process for an AI project, from initial concept to deployment and maintenance.

 ```mermaid
 graph TD